Priyanka93910/FuelAgencyOperationSuite/README.md

 <<<<<<< HEAD
-# these are the steps to run boooking module
+# these are the steps to run booking module

 **step 1 :**
 Install necesaary packages in both Frontend and Backend.
 Run this